PrachestaPrachesta

 Will you have a new book coming out soon?

 The next book to hit shelves will be A Counterfeit Wife.
-Publication date is still to be determined, but we can expect it around early autumn or late summer.
+The publication date is still to be determined, but we can expect it around early autumn or late summer.
 Launching within the next month will be a permanently-free sampler of my short fiction, so that will be a nice taste of my writing style for those who want to peek without committing to a book purchase until they’re sure what I write is what they want to read.
 As aforementioned, I write for an intellectual audience, so my writing style isn’t for everyone, yet it’s the perfect match for some.
 The sampler will include the fan favorites of my previously published short fiction, complete with illustrations, and showcase the winners of the short fiction contest I held over the Christmas season.
 It’ll be great to have my work featured alongside these guest authors and introduce readers not only to my writing style but also theirs.
-The upcoming freebie is Romantic Flights of Fancy and part of the new Hourglass Romances series, the entire series being a once-a-year publication of permanently free short and flash fiction stories.
+The upcoming freebie is Romantic Flights of Fancy and part of the new Hourglass Romances series, the entire series being a once-a-year publication of permanently free short and flash fiction stories

 What is your preferred method to have readers get in touch with or follow you (i.e., website, personal blog, Facebook page, Goodreads, etc.) and link(s)?